Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 # The definition and call of job function

-In OneFlow, We encapsulate the train, predict, inference and some other tasks into a function, which is called job function.
+In OneFlow, We encapsulate the training, predicting, inferential and some other tasks into a function, which is called job function.
 The job function is used to connect the user's business logic and the computing resource managed by OneFlow

 In OneFlow, the function decorated by `@oneflow.global_function` decorator is the OneFlow's job function

-We mainly define the structure of the model and choose the optimization in job function.Otherwise, we can also pass some hyperparameters about training and the environment configuration to the job function(like the following example:`get_train_config()`), OneFlow will manage the memory, GPU and some other computing resource according to our config.
+We mainly define the structure of the model and choose the optimization in job function.
+In addition, we can also pass some hyperparameters about training and environment  configuration to the job function(like the following example:`get_train_config()`), OneFlow will manage the memory, GPU and other computing resource according to our configuration.

-In this section, we will specifically learn about:
+In this article, we will specifically learn about:

 * how to define and call the job function

 * how to get the return value of job function

-## The relationship between the job function and the running process of OneFlow
+## The relationship between job function and running process of OneFlow

 The job function is divided into two phases: definition and call.

 It's related to OneFlow's operating mechanism.
 Briefly, The OneFlow Python layer API simply describes the configuration and the training environment of the model.
 These information will pass to the C++ backend.
-After compilation, model graph building and so on, the calculation diagram is obtained.
-Finally, it will be executed by OneFlow runtime.
+After compilation, graph building and so on, the computation graph is obtained.
+Finally, the job function will be executed in OneFlow runtime.

-The definition of the job function, is actually doing the description of network model and the configuration of training environment in Python.
-In this phase, there's no data here, we can only define the shape, data type of the model's node, we call it as  **placeholder **, which is convenient to model inference in the compilation and creating graph of OneFlow.
+The definition of the job function, is actually doing the description of model and the configuration of training environment in Python.
+In this phase, there's no data here, we can only define the shape, data type of model's node, we call it as  **PlaceHolder **, which is convenient for model inference in the compilation and creating graph of OneFlow.

 The job function will be called after the OneFlow runtime has started.
-We can pass the data by calling job function and get the results
+We can pass the data by calling job function and get the results.

-The definition and calling method of job functions are described in detail as below
+We will introduce the definition and calling method of job functions in detail as below.

 ## The definition of job function